Safe Return Plan

 For each mitigation strategy listed below (A–H), please describe how the LEA will maintain the health and safety of students, educators, and other staff and the extent to which it has adopted policies, and a description of any such policies, on each of the following safety recommendations established by the CDC.

-Students will seat in class in such a way that they all face the same direction.
-The number of transitions during the day will be reduced or eliminated, if necessary, by having teachers rotate teaching spaces.
+The number of transitions during the day may be reduced, if necessary by having teachers rotate teaching spaces when possible.

 Lunch will be served in the teaching areas, and if necessary will be brought to the students as opposed to students going to get their lunch in the kitchen.